 - Learn and practice tools for writing expressively.

-At the end of eight weeks, you will come away with eight short essays or essay starts that you can further refine, turn into a collage, or use as a catalyst for a longer, more comprehensive piece.
-You will also come away with a better understanding of how writing can lead you toward wellness.
+At the end of eight weeks, you will come away with up to eight poems or short essays, the experience of writing in community during twice-weekly writing circles, and a better understanding of how writing can lead you toward wellness.